f-prime/schemaflow/README.md

   --migrations-path   The path where your migration files will be generated.

 Commands
   make          Compute schema changes in --sql-path and generate a new migration file.
-New migrations will be placed in the --migration-path migrate       Run unexecuted migration files in the --migration-path help          Open this menu
+New migrations will be placed in the --migrations-path migrate       Run unexecuted migration files in the --migrations-path help          Open this menu

 Examples
-  schemaflow --host=127.0.0.1 --port=5432 --user=postgres --password=postgres --db=example --sql-path=/path/to/my/schema/sql --migration-path=./project/migrations make
+  schemaflow --host=127.0.0.1 --port=5432 --user=postgres --password=postgres --db=example --sql-path=/path/to/my/schema/sql --migrations-path=./project/migrations make
   schemaflow help
 ```